Skip to content

 Certificate IV in Disability

-To achieve this qualification, the candidate must have completed at least 120 hours of work as detailed in the assessment requirements of the units of competency
+To achieve this qualification, candidates must have completed at least 100 hours of work as detailed in the Assessment Requirements of the units of competency.

 Potential job opportunities for graduates for this course include: